Aboriginal and Torres Strait Islander Peoples

 ACOSS advocates to improve Indigenous health and economic well-being.

-Indigenous Australians are disproportiontely affected by poverty and disadvantage.
-Median incomes of Indigenous households are just 65% of those of non-Indigenous households.
-Employment rates for Indigenous people are lower than for non-Indigenous people in all age groups, states and territories and remoteness areas, though the gap has narrowed slightly in recent years.
+Aboriginal and Torres Strait Islander peoples are disproportiontely affected by poverty and disadvantage.
+Median incomes of Aboriginal and Torres Strait Islander households are just 65% of those of non-Indigenous households.
+Employment rates for Aboriginal and Torres Strait Islander people are lower than for non-Aboriginal and Torres Strait Islander people in all age groups, states and territories and remoteness areas, though the gap has narrowed slightly in recent years.

 The gap between Indigenous and non-Indigenous life-expectancy at birth is 12 years for males and 10 years for females.
 Mortality rates for Indigenous infants and young children remain 2-3 times higher than for all infants and young children.

 The COAG working group on Indigenous Reform has set a number of policy targets:

 - to close the life-expectancy gap between Aboriginal and Torres Strait Islander people and other Australians within a generation